jlink/property-based-testing/pbt-java/blog-series/7_tdd.md

 Trying just 6 different prime numbers might look to you like too much of a simplification, especially since one of the promises of PBT is to provide a wide coverage of the problem space.
 However, the six examples are enough to drive generality into our implementation.
-And we can always add more thorough prime number generation later.
+We can always add more thorough prime number generation later - and we will.

 Rerunning the property will still fail, but now with a domain-specific error: